 Darin passed away unexpectedly in his sleep on January 30, 2020, at the age of 54.
 He was preceded in death by his brother, Dwight Morin, and his father, “Bill” Morin.
 He is survived by his mother, “Bebe” Morin; his life’s partner, Tish (Tinker); his daughter, Whitney Morin; his sister Linda (Willard) Young; his brother, Duane Morin; and numerous nieces and nephews.

 Let us hold on to the wonderful memories we have of Darin as a father, son, uncle, brother and friend.
 Rejoice that Darin enriched our lives and, as we shed our tears at his departure, let a smile grace our hearts that we had the opportunity to share our time with a man who brought so much joy to us all.

 A memorial service and celebration of life is planned for February 28 at Newell-Hoerlings in Centralia, 11: 00 a.m., with a Celebration of Life reception immediately following at the Great Wolf Convention Center in Rochester.
 A private burial beside his father and brother at Doss Cemetery in Mossyrock, will follow at a later date.
 Honorary pallbearers: Kelly Anderson, Edward “Ted” Hardie III, Steven Rogers, Duane Morin, Tyler Young, Ryan Young, Jacob Young, and Cole Holt.

-To plant a tree in memory of Darin Jeffrey Morin, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Darin Jeffrey Morin, please visit our floral store.